Vascepa's Dosage: What to Know

 Fish oil supplements vary in the amount of EPA and other omega-3 fatty acids they contain.
 They may vary by brand or manufacturer.
 (Fish oil supplements are not approved by the Food and Drug Administration [FDA].)

 The recommended range of omega-3 fatty acids to be consumed differs based on certain factors.
 These can include age, sex, and health conditions of the person taking them.
-Some organizations, such as National Institutes of Health and the American Heart Association, have recommended ranges.
+Some organizations, such as

 For questions about taking fish oil or how much to take, ask your healthcare professional.
 They also can explain the similarities and differences between Vascepa and fish oil supplement.